Lukasa/mkcert/README.md

 Builds a PEM file containing all root certificates *except* the root certificates specified.
 The format of `<certs>` is a `+`-separated string.
+This string will be used to perform 'fuzzy-ish' mapping to certificate labels.
+For example, if one of your `<certs>` strings is `comodo`, any label that contains the sequence of characters `comodo` (case-insensitively) will match.

-Therefore, to build a `.pem` file that contains everything but "GeoTrust Global CA" and "QuoVadis Root CA", you would issue a GET request to `/generate/all/except/GeoTrust%20Global%20CA+QuoVadis%20Root%20CA`.
+Therefore, to build a `.pem` file that contains everything but any GeoTrust certificates and any QuoVadis certificates, you would issue a GET request to `/generate/all/except/geotrust+quovadis`.

 The response to this request has the body formatted exactly like a `.pem` file, suitable for saving immediately.